 With the increase in consumption of more vegetarian and vegan foods the use of poppy seeds in foods has increased.
 It is not considered to be a very common allergen.

-Recently a study has found that poppy seeds contain 2S albumin proteins
+A recent study in August 2023 has found that poppy seeds contain 7S globulin proteins

-, more commonly found in nuts and seeds.
-Individuals sensitive to these proteins may react to the 2S albumin proteins in the seeds.
+more commonly found in nuts and seeds.
+Individuals sensitive to these proteins may react to the 7S and 11S globulin proteins in the seeds.

 Other plants containing profilin proteins are kiwi, dates, pineapple, celery, peanut, chilli, watermelon, orange, hazelnut, muskmelon, carrot, strawberry, soya beans, barley, walnut, lychee, lupin, apple, banana, cherry, almond, peach, pear, mustard, tomato, aubergine and wheat.